grip-framework/grip/README.md

 end

 class Echo < Grip::WebSocketConsumer
-  route "/:id" # The routing is based on the kemal router which supports the same routing powers.

   def on_message(env, message)
     puts url(env) # This gets the hash instance of the route url specified variables puts headers(env) # This gets the http headers